Introduction

 Traditional health education was centered in clinics, schools, and institutions.

-It must reach people in the spaces they already inhabit: digitally and socially.
+Health literacy must expand beyond textbooks and lectures, and it must reach people in the spaces they already inhabit: digitally and socially.
+This requires a new kind of partnership between researchers, educators, institutions, and creators.

 Knowledge must be credible and accessible.